 AllCaps are really the go-to guys for street art and graffiti in Bali and have been the force behind a large number of the murals that have been painted around Canggu and at the Tropica Festival.
 They also run a gallery space and store at Jalan Raya Canggu No 18a selling spray cans, paint, T-shirts and artworks.
 AllCaps Park behind the store was the main site for many of the murals and pieces painted during Tropica Festival 2017.

 Many murals and pieces that formed part of the festival were located in a lumber yard behind the store unfortunately the majority were ruined earlier this year.
 One of the guys at All CapsStore told us that it was due to a disagreement with the site owner that they were trying to resolve.
 It seems he didn’t want visitors entering the site and taking photographs any more.

 Echo Beach was another site at the Tropica Festival with several murals painted there relating to the issue of the marine life and environmental damage.
 The island of Bali has a huge problem with waste disposal and also many of its beaches have disappeared.
 I learnt that the many beaches on parts of the eastern coastline near Sanur had eroded in recent years due to local people destroying barrier reefs to use the coral for construction materials.

 French street artist Seth Globepainter visited Bali in 2016 and painted a series of murals at Nelayan fishing village.
-A number of abandoned fishermen’s shacks and htu near the beach provided the ideal canvas.
+A number of abandoned fishermen’s shacks and huts near the beach provided an ideal canvas.